emintz/ArduinoLib/RTOSAid/README.md

 ## Intended Use

-RTOSAid is intended for use in open source ESP32 software projects that are based on the Arduino runtime, especially for event driveen projects that have outgrown the Arduino's single task `setup()`/`loop()` architecture.
+RTOSAid is intended for use in open source ESP32 software projects that are based on the Arduino runtime, especially for event driven projects that have outgrown the Arduino's single task `setup()`/`loop()` architecture.